 She believes food is medicine and that you should love the foods that love you back!
 Gabrielle is grateful to work in wellness at the Cleveland Clinic every day to improve the lives of others through the art and hospitality of cooking by working with Chef Jim Perko and the Centers for Integrative and Lifestyle Medicine physicians in developing technique-driven, evidence-based Culinary Medicine curricula.
 She assists patients and guests during Shared Medical Appointments and special events ensuring they are able to learn about Culinary Medicine efficiently and joyfully.

 Appointments & Locations

-Culinary Medicine appointments are offered at one Cleveland location, call 216.448.4325 to schedule an appointment with our team.
+Culinary Medicine appointments are offered at our Lyndhurst campus, please call 216.448.4325 to schedule an appointment with our team.